lika-kopt/insurance-cost-estimator/README.md

-To double check that we should use these features for building the model, I also used SelectBest to score the features using a f-regression method.
+To make sure that we should use these features for building the model, I also used SelectBest to score the features using a f-regression method.
 Smoker, age and bmi have the highest score.

-3. Then, the data set was split into the training set and test set with a test size 10%
+3. Then, the data set was split into the training set and test set with a test size of 10%

 > We need to add a random_state (a pseudo-random number) in here to make the output split the same every time we're running the code

 ## Model Training and Testing

 After building the model, I've tested it by comparing actual costs vs predicted costs and built the function that predicts the insurance costs based on the input age, bmi index and smoking status.